Website icon Xpert.Digital

 Women in Germany – Image: oneinchpunch|Shutterstock.com

-Based on surveys of recent years, women and girls in Germany call various topics that they consider important, even vital.
-These topics include the same payment of men and women, sexual harassment and different types of violence.
-Germany is one of several European countries who believe that domestic violence is one of the main problems with which women are faced with.
-With rising figures registered for 2019.
-The keyword is “reports”, because unfortunately female victims of domestic violence do not always contact the law enforcement authorities about their abuse.
+Based on surveys from recent years, women and girls in Germany have identified various issues they consider important, even vital.
+These include equal pay for men and women, sexual harassment, and various forms of violence.
+Germany is one of several European countries that believe domestic violence is one of the main problems women face, with rising figures reported for 2019.
+"Reported" is the key word, because unfortunately, female victims of domestic violence do not always contact law enforcement about their abusers.

-As in many other countries, the lives of women in Germany are associated with an enormous spectrum of different experiences.
-These experiences, in turn, are based on personal values, upbringing, social interaction at different ages and situations, educational opportunities, employment, political legislation, health care, safety aspects, families and relationships - the list goes on.
+As in many other countries, women's lives in Germany are connected with an enormous range of different experiences.
+These experiences, in turn, are based on personal values, upbringing, social interactions at different ages and in different situations, educational opportunities, employment, political legislation, healthcare, safety aspects, family and relationships – the list goes on.

-Romantic relationships are no longer dominated by the idea of marriage and children, or at least the events are not expected to occur in that order.
-Many women find themselves in long-term relationships and later having children with their partner, to give just one example, and possibly getting married afterwards.
-On average, women in Germany get married at the age of 32, according to current data.
-While in the 1990s most women married in their twenties, this number steadily increased in later years.
+Romantic relationships are no longer dominated by the idea of marriage and children, or at least, these events are no longer expected to occur in that order.
+Many women find themselves in long-term relationships and later have children with their partners, to name just one example, and may marry afterward.
+On average, women in Germany marry at the age of 32, according to current data.
+While in the 1990s most women married in their twenties, this number has steadily increased in later years.
 Most women have their first child shortly before their thirtieth birthday.
 Around 50 percent of singles in Germany are female.
-These developments are part of a broader demographic change taking place in Germany, as well as an increasing diversity in how gender roles are perceived and lived.
+These developments are part of a broader demographic shift taking place in Germany, as well as an increasing diversity in how gender roles are perceived and lived.

 You can find more interesting data, facts, statistics and insights here: